 Corona Plastic Free Packaging

-This potential plastic substitute six pack packaging is made of biodegradable plant based fibers.
-As we have all seen in programs such as blue planet, our over use of one use plastics is causing really damage to the planet.
+As we have all seen in programs such as Blue Planet, our over use of one use plastics is causing really damage to the planet.

-This has push big companies to really look at how they packaged products.
-This is not solely in the beer packaging industry but it is making visible steps to change.
+This has pushed big companies to really look at how they packaged products.
+However, this is not solely in the beer packaging industry but it is making visible steps to change.

 Credit to Dalmore